DapeSec/Discord-PG-Bot/docs/Quality_Control.md

 The QC system is integrated into the **Orchestrator** service and primarily involves:

-*   **LLM-based Assessment (Ollama - `mistral-nemo`)**: The core of the QC system is another call to the LLM.
+*   **LLM-based Assessment (Ollama - `llama3:8b-instruct-q5_K_M`)**: The core of the QC system is another call to the LLM.
 After an initial response is generated for a character, a separate, specialized prompt is sent to the LLM to evaluate that response.
 *   **QC Prompts (Orchestrator)**: These are carefully crafted prompts that instruct the LLM to act as an evaluator.
 The prompt asks the LLM to rate the candidate response on several dimensions (e.g., character voice, relevance, safety, humor) and provide a numerical score and/or a brief justification.
     *Example QC Prompt Snippet:*
     ```